Mary O'Rourke: Personal life and death

-O'Rourke was widowed in January 2001, following the death of her husband, Enda.
-She has two sons.
-One of them, Aengus O'Rourke (her adopted son), ran for Athlone Town Council in 2009.
-The other son, Feargal O'Rourke, became Managing Partner of PriceWaterHouseCoopers in Ireland in 2015 and is considered the "grand architect" of the double Irish tax system, a major contributor to Ireland's economic success in attracting US multinationals to Ireland.
+She married Enda O'Rourke in 1962, and they had two sons.
+One of them, Aengus O'Rourke, has been a member of Westmeath County Council since 2014.
+The other, Feargal O'Rourke, became Managing Partner of PriceWaterHouseCoopers in Ireland in 2015 and is considered the "grand architect" of the double Irish tax system, a major contributor to Ireland's economic success in attracting US multinationals to Ireland.